PoHsuanLai/bevy_text_mesh/README.md

 ![Example](docs/highlight.webp)

 The text mesh is generated at runtime from runtime-tessellated (and cached) TrueType font glyphs.
-Tessellation of glyphs is done with C-based [github.com/fetisov/ttf2mesh](https://github.com/fetisov/ttf2mesh/) library that is being interfaced through Rust-based FFI API (see [ttf2glyph-rs](https://crates.io/crates/ttf2mesh)).
+Tessellation of glyphs is done with pure Rust [fontmesh](https://crates.io/crates/fontmesh) library, which provides cross-platform font-to-mesh conversion without C dependencies.

 ## Known limitations